zerotier/libzt/docs/zt_sdk_primer.md

   - You'd expect this should return `AF_LOCAL` since we repurposed the unix-domain socket, right?
 Nope.
 We've got a special implementation of `getsockopt()` which will detect whether that socket is handled under the ZeroTier tap service and if it is, it'll lie to you about the socket domain/family and report `AF_INET`.

 We've got a [special implementation](../src/SDK_Sockets.c) for most of the socket API functions: `zt_setsockopt(), zt_getsockopt(),zt_socket(),zt_connect(),zt_bind(),zt_accept4(),zt_accept(),zt_listen(),zt_close(), zt_getsockname()`.
-Each shim is implemented in terms of this set of core functions and has the ability to determine whether the call should be directed to the system or the ZeroTier tap service.
+Each type of API is implemented in terms of this set of core functions and has the ability to determine whether the call should be directed to the system or the ZeroTier tap service.

 ## Embedded Applications / IoT
 ![Image](img/archs.png)

 We foresee the largest application of the ZeroTier SDK to be embedded devices that require lightweight, efficient and reliable networking layers that are also secure and effortless to provision.
-We've specifically engineered the core service and the shims to be as lightweight and portable as possible.
+We've specifically engineered the core service and the API library to be as lightweight and portable as possible.
 We'd like to see people retake control of their data and security by skipping the the "cloud" without adding complexity.

 ![Image](img/zt_why.png)